Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 the green cells directly.
 There is a demo video on using this Assistor

-and another, more complete one on the videos page.
+and its bigger brother on the videos page.
 (Link at top of

 MPG.
 There are three trails shown below.
 Maybe a minute of work.
 You

-probably wouldn't have to write them all, but the typical spreadsheet would
+probably wouldn't have to write them all, but the a spreadsheet would

 it came to adding a new row, you could select the last row above the